-A faculty member who has been denied tenure may, within thirty (30) calendar days after notification of non-reappointment by the provost, petition the Faculty Status Committee to review the decision, based upon an allegation of inadequate consideration, an allegation of violation of academic freedom or an allegation of substantial procedural irregularity that had the effect of prejudicing the faculty member's application for tenure.
-If a review by the Faculty Status Committee is requested, the committee shall determine its own procedures for hearing the matter, in a manner consistent with federal and state law, shall conduct its review as expeditiously as possible, and shall report its findings to the president, or designee, and to the faculty member requesting review within the next ninety (90) calendar days after the request is made.
-The committee may elect to count only days of the academic year in the ninety-day (90) period.
-The president shall notify the faculty member requesting the review of his or her decision within thirty (30) calendar days after receiving the report of findings.
+A faculty member who has been denied tenure may, within thirty-twenty-five (2530) businessealendar days after notification of non-reappointment by the provost, petition the Faculty Status Committee to review the decision, based upon an allegation of inadequate consideration, an allegation of violation of academic freedom or an allegation of substantial procedural irregularity that had the effect of prejudicing the faculty member's application for tenure.
+If a review by the Faculty Status Committee is requested, the committee shall determine its own procedures for hearing the matter, in a manner consistent with federal and state law, shall conduct its review as expeditiously as possible, and shall report its findings to the president, or designee, and to the faculty member requesting review within the next ninety seventy-five (7590) calendar business days after the request is made.
+The committee may elect to count only days of the academic year in the seventy-fiveninety day (9075) period.
+The president shall notify the faculty member requesting the review of his or her decision within thirty twenty-five (2530) business calendar days after receiving the report of findings.
 The president is under no obligation to accept findings by the committee as binding.